SoftwareAG/c8y-docs/src/documents/guides/java/developing-services-client.html.md

 1.Sms Gateway Microservice and setting tenant options

-The information about sms-gateway microservice's url should be given in the tenant options.
+The information about sms-gateway microservice's URL should be given in the tenant options.
-Please use our Rest API to store this information as following:
+Please use our Rest API to store this information as the following:

     POST /tenant/options
     Host: ...